2023 Best Political Science & Government Schools in the Rocky Mountains Region

 On average, political science graduates from U of U take out $19,500 in student loans while working on their degree.

-Colorado State University - Fort Collins came in at #6 in this year’s edition of the Best Political Science & Government Schools in the Rocky Mountains Region ranking.
-Colorado State is a fairly large public school located in the city of Fort Collins.
+Colorado State University - Fort Collins landed the #6 spot in the 2023 rankings for the best political science and government programs.
+Colorado State is a fairly large public school located in the midsize city of Fort Collins.

 After completing their degree, political science graduates from Colorado State carry an average student debtload of $20,880.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $342.